 Once I’m finished I restart my computer, and find the recovered files in a disk image on my desktop.

-Creating a recovery drive was more difficult than expected because I didn’t have a recovery partition.
+My personal take: Creating a recovery drive was more difficult than expected because I didn’t have a recovery partition.
 Even Disk Drill’s video tutorial assumed there would be one.
-Fortunately I was able to use Disk Drill to create a macOS installation drive, which I could use in turn to create a rescue boot drive.
+Fortunately, I was able to use Disk Drill to create a macOS installation drive, which I could use in turn to create a rescue boot drive.
 Once created, the rescue drive worked perfectly.

 3. Free Up Wasted Space on Your Mac Hard Drive

-Disk Drill will help you free up space on your drive by identifying large files and unused files.
+Disk Drill will help you clean your Mac drive by identifying large files and unused files.
 These are not files that should necessarily be deleted, but they are files that can potentially make a difference to your available space.
 So think carefully before deleting.

 I start by clicking the Clean up button at the top of the window.
 An introduction to the feature appears.